Universita' degli Studi di Genova

 Physician Assistant Studies

-Course director and instructor for the Endocrine and Reproductive Section of the Integrated Basic Science Sequence (IBSSD 1609).
+Course director and instructor for the Endocrine and Reproductive Section of the Integrated Basic Science Sequence (IBSSD 1540) of the College of Dental Medicine Program.

 The Department of Physiology provides instruction to first or second year students in the Colleges of Osteopathic Medicine, Pharmacy, Health Sciences, Optometry and Dental Medicine.
-My primary areas of instruction are Reproductive Physiology and Endocrinology
+My primary areas of instruction are Reproductive Physiology and Endocrinology, Muscle Physiology, and Renal Physiology.

 The main current interest of our lab is the epigenetic memory of pregnancy in the uterine smooth muscles.
 During pregnancy, hormonal and mechanical stimulations induce profound changes in the uterus.
 The apoptotic process of involution reverses these changes during the postpartum period.
 We hypothesize that a trace of these changes, a memory of pregnancy, is preserved in the form of epigenetic variations of the uterine DNA.
 In particular, we are interested in the myometrium, the smooth muscle component of the uterine wall.
 Epidemiological studies have shown that parity is associated with increased intensity of postpartum contractions, increased risk for uterine atony, and decreased incidence in dysmenorrhea and leiomyomas.
 All these effects are suggestive of enduring pregnancy-induced modifications of the myometrial function (without excluding the possibility of epigenetic changes in other components of the reproductive tract, like, for example, the endometrium).
 The purpose of this project is to investigate how myometrial contractility is modified by parity.
 Here we adopted a three-tier approach, combining motility experiments, with ELISA, western blot, immunofluorescence, and RT-PCR experiments, and epigenetic studies.
 The motility study will test the response of the myometrium from virgin/first time pregnant (V/Preg1) and proven breeders/second time pregnant (PB/Preg2) female rats to endogenous and exogenous modulators targeting contractility regulatory pathways.
 We will conduct these measurements in uterine myometrium of non-pregnant rats, during late pregnancy (day 20 of the rat gestation, E20), pregnancy at term (day 22 of the rat gestation, E22), pregnant in labor (after the birth of the first pup, E22L), and during involution (2 days postpartum, Inv).
 Preliminary data show that indeed the non-pregnant myometrial tissue from proven breeder rats have a stronger response to oxytocin and a weaker response to terbutaline.
 Other drugs we plan to test in our motility experiments are PGF2alpha, carbachol, phenylephrine, and nifedipine.
 We will then investigate the mRNA and protein expression of the receptors of those agents that elicited differential responses in myometrial tissues from V/Preg1 and PB/Preg2.
 Finally, we will use the results of the DNA methylation analysis to either support or provide additional explanations for the motility and molecular biology data.
 This research is expected to enhance our understanding of the mechanisms underlying the lasting impact of pregnancy on the myometrial function.
 This will ultimately lead to advances in healthcare for women before, during, and after pregnancy.
 In addition, it will provide excellent opportunity for Midwestern university students to be exposed to and develop a passion for biomedical sciences.